 Academic Majors - Our undergraduate majors lead to the Bachelor of Science (BS) degree in Animal Science, the Bachelor of Science (BS) degree in Pre-Veterinary Science or a Bachelor of Science (BS) degree in Veterinary Technology.

 Animal Science Major - This major provides a sound background in the basic sciences to prepare students for a broad range of jobs in agriculture and related biomedical fields.
-Students must choose the Biotechnology Concentration, Animal Management Concentration or the
+Students must choose one of the following concentrations:

 Pre-Veterinary Science Major - This major is primarily designed to provide pre-professional training to students planning to continue their education in Veterinary, Graduate or Medical school, or who are contemplating joining the teaching profession.
 All incoming freshmen students enter our program as Animal Science Majors; students must qualify and apply to change to the Pre-Veterinary Major.